 The best part about talking this out?
 When we are open about our hopes, dreams, and fears, the sisterhood of motherhood kicks in.
 Together we can help each other along with listening ears, supportive smiles, and some good nuggets of advice along the way.

-As an almost kindergarten mom myself, I know I don’t have all the answers.
+As a kindergarten mom myself, I know I don’t have all the answers.
 In fact, I have a lot of questions, specifically around scheduling, appropriate snacks, and new math.
 But my work as a career coach has shown me time and time again that talking about the thoughts whirling in our heads and continuing to ask questions is what leads to answers.

 Let’s Keep Talking, Kindergarten Moms